W4Labs/oso-web3-plugin-docs/README.md

 Now that you have a clear understanding of the different features and hooks provided by the OSO Web3 plugin in combination with the Wagmi library, you can seamlessly integrate web3 functionality into your frontend application.
 Happy coding!

 For more detailed information and examples, be sure to consult the documentation for each specific hook provided by the Wagmi library.

+We'll have tech team members present to address any questions at the event.